U.S. History Lesson Plans and Resources

 WW I Lesson Plans

-The Great War Wasn't the War to End All Wars
+The Great War Was Not Great Enough to End All Wars

 A 7th-grade unit from Core Knowledge.